DIDecentralized/DIDecentralized.github.io/index.md

 If your organization doesn't have a page of its own, build one and submit a pull request!

-I would happy to work with you and create a space where it's easy to find information on any topic in SS\DDI.
+Or submit an issue, and I'll add info myself.
+I want create a space where it's easy to find information on any topic in SS\DDI, and where the community has a space to share its information.

-And that I'm not the only one with commit access, making it easier for the community to change as seen fit.
+And I'm not the only one with commit access, so it's not just mine, and it's easier for the community to have a say in how it is represented.

 ## Contents